adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: The AI DM's responses become much more consistent and contextually aware within a single location.
 This also reduces latency, as expensive vector searches are performed less frequently during exploration scenes.

+### Phase 18: Settings Panel Enhancements

+-   **Milestone 60: Implement Smart Model Suggestions**
+    -   **Goal**: Improve the user experience in the settings panel by providing intelligent, filtered suggestions for each model selection field.
+    -   **Description**: This enhancement refines the model selection UI.
+Instead of showing a generic list of all available Ollama models for every input, the backend will analyze the model names to infer their capabilities (e.g., vision, embedding).
+The frontend will then use these hints to provide clearer and more relevant suggestions to the user for each specific role.
+    -   **Key Tasks**:
+        1.  **Backend**: Modify the `GET /api/ollama/models` endpoint.
+It will now return a list of JSON objects, each containing the model's `name` and a `type_hint` (e.g., 'vision', 'embedding', 'text').
+The logic will use common substrings (like 'llava', 'embed') to generate these hints.
+        2.  **Frontend**: Refactor the `_populateModelSuggestions` method in `SettingsManager.js` to handle the new API response structure.
+        3.  **Frontend**: Update the datalist population logic.
+For specialized inputs like "Vision Model" or "Embedding Model", the suggestions will be filtered to show only models with the relevant `type_hint`, making selection easier and less error-prone.
+    -   **Outcome**: The settings panel becomes significantly more user-friendly.
+When a user interacts with the "Vision Model" input, the dropdown suggestions are filtered to relevant models like `llava:latest`, improving clarity and configuration speed.

+### Phase 19 (Reworked): Granular LLM Configuration

+-   **Milestone 61: Backend Configuration Service Rework**
+    -   **Goal:** Rework the backend to handle the new granular, role-based LLM configuration schema.
+    -   **Description**: This milestone refactors the `ConfigService` to handle new `[OllamaGame]` and `[OllamaIngestion]` sections in `dmme.cfg`.
+The service must correctly load the settings for each workload, including per-model tuning, and provide the correct configuration for any given task.
+    -   **Key Tasks**:
+        1. Modify `dmme_lib/services/config_service.py` to create, read, and write the new `.ini` structure with `[OllamaGame]` and `[OllamaIngestion]` sections.
+        2. Implement logic to store and parse a JSON object within each new section containing the granular settings for each model role.
+        3. Rework the `get_model_config(task_name)` method to retrieve the full configuration (model, URL, temperature, context) for a specific task.
+        4. Update services like `RAGService` and `IngestionService` to use this new method for all LLM calls.
+    -   **Outcome**: The backend can serve and utilize distinct, fully-specified configurations for every LLM task based on the new settings structure.

+-   **Milestone 62: Frontend Settings UI Rework**
+    -   **Goal**: Build the new tabbed user interface for the Granular LLM Configuration Panel.
+    -   **Description**: This milestone implements the full user interface for the settings modal, including the new "Game LLM" and "Ingestion LLM" tabs and all their associated controls.
+    -   **Key Tasks**:
+        1. Add two new tabs to the settings modal structure: "Game LLM" and "Ingestion LLM", resulting in four total tabs (General, Appearance, Game LLM, Ingestion LLM).
+        2. Populate the "Game LLM" and "Ingestion LLM" tabs with all specified controls:
+            URL inputs, and groups for each model role containing a model selector, a temperature slider, and a context window dropdown.
+    -   **Outcome**: A visually complete but non-interactive settings panel that accurately reflects the new four-tab, role-based design.

+-   **Milestone 63: Frontend Logic and API Integration Rework**
+    -   **Goal**: Implement the client-side logic to make the new settings panel fully interactive and persistent.
+    -   **Description**: This involves rewriting `SettingsManager.js` to handle the new UI, manage the complex state object, and communicate with the updated backend API.
+    -   **Key Tasks**:
+        1. In `SettingsManager.js`, update the tab switching logic to handle all four tabs.
+        2. Rewrite the `saveSettings` and `loadSettings` methods to handle the deeply nested JSON object required for the new granular configuration.
+    -   **Outcome**: A fully functional and interactive LLM settings panel where users can granularly configure all model roles, with choices persisting across sessions.

+### Phase 20: Library Hub Overhaul

+-   **Milestone 64: Backend - Dashboard & Entity Endpoints**
+    -   **Goal**: Create the backend APIs to support the new Library Hub dashboard and entity explorer views.
+    -   **Description**: These endpoints will provide the aggregated data needed for the new high-level overview and entity Browse features, serving as the foundation for the frontend overhaul.
+    -   **Key Tasks**:
+        -   Implement `GET /api/knowledge/dashboard/<kb_name>` to aggregate and return stats like chunk counts, entity distribution, and key term frequencies.
+        -   Implement `GET /api/knowledge/entities/<kb_name>` to return a complete, sorted list of all unique named entities in a KB.
+    -   **Outcome**: Two new, functional backend endpoints that provide the necessary data to populate the enhanced Library Hub views.

+-   **Milestone 65: Backend - Global Search Endpoint**
+    -   **Goal**: Implement a powerful search API capable of querying across the entire library or a specific collection.
+    -   **Description**: This creates the core of the new search utility, allowing the frontend to perform flexible and precise vector searches against the knowledge bases.
+    -   **Key Tasks**:
+        -   Create the `GET /api/search` endpoint with `q` (query) and `scope` (`all` or `<kb_name>`) parameters.
+        -   Implement the service logic to perform a vector search against the appropriate ChromaDB collection(s).
+        -   Structure the response to include rich metadata for each result.
+    -   **Outcome**: A functional, high-performance search endpoint that the frontend can use to query all ingested knowledge.

+-   **Milestone 66: Frontend - UI Scaffolding & Dashboard**
+    -   **Goal**: Build the new multi-tab layout for the Library Hub Inspector and implement the Dashboard view.
+    -   **Description**: This milestone creates the new frontend structure for the hub and wires up the first new feature, providing users with an immediate high-level overview of their knowledge bases.
+    -   **Key Tasks**:
+        -   Refactor `_library-hub.html` to include the new four-tab structure (Dashboard, Content, Entities, Assets).
+        -   Build the UI components for the Dashboard tab (stats cards, charts).
+        -   Wire up the Dashboard to the `/api/knowledge/dashboard/` endpoint.
+    -   **Outcome**: The Library Hub features a new, modern tabbed layout, and the Dashboard tab is fully functional, displaying aggregated statistics for any selected KB.

+-   **Milestone 67: Frontend - Enhanced Content & Entity Explorers**
+    -   **Goal**: Implement the redesigned Content Explorer and the new Entity Explorer to fully expose all ingested metadata.
+    -   **Description**: This milestone completes the data visualization aspect of the overhaul, allowing users to deeply inspect the semantic structure of their knowledge.
+    -   **Key Tasks**:
+        -   Redesign the "chunk card" in `LibraryHub.js` to clearly display semantic labels, key terms, and icons for linked data.
+        -   Build the UI for the Entity Explorer tab, including the filterable list of all unique entities.
+        -   Implement the logic to display all related chunks when an entity is selected.
+    -   **Outcome**: Users can browse KB content via enhanced, metadata-rich cards and can explore a master list of all extracted entities to see their connections.

+-   **Milestone 68: Frontend - Search Utility Integration**
+    -   **Goal**: Implement the complete, user-facing global search functionality.
+    -   **Description**: This final milestone integrates the search backend with the UI, delivering the new headline feature of the Library Hub overhaul.
+    -   **Key Tasks**:
+        -   Add the search bar and scope selector components to the Library Hub's left panel UI.
+        -   Write the JavaScript logic in `LibraryHub.js` to call the `/api/search` endpoint and handle the response.
+        -   Create the UI view for rendering the rich search results in the hub's right panel.
+    -   **Outcome**: A fully functional search utility is integrated into the Library Hub, allowing users to perform fast and accurate searches across their entire ingested library.

 ---